snowmobiletrails.com

 Gooseberry State Park [maps]

-On Hwy 61 on the northeast side of Gooseberry River; ride 9 miles from park to Corridor Trail.
+On Hwy 61 on the northeast side of Gooseberry River; ride 9 miles from park to North Shore State Snowmobile Trail.

 Gooseberry Area Lodging and Dining